CIS3296SoftwareDesignF21/prj-01-typingtest/README.md

 If we get far enough, we are hoping to display stats and records accross other players as well, potentially having users enter their initials to display in a leaderboard.

+Our vision for this project is to achieve a feature-rich program with an elegant user interface.
+Because this project is a typing test, the team arranged what we thought were the best aspects from other online typing tests into the ultimate typing test program.
+By using React, we will make use of modern web UX design principles and deploy it as a desktop application with the help of [Electron.](https://www.electronjs.org)
+To manage the database, we plan to take advantage of AWS AmazonRDS to host MySQL.

 ## How to Run
 ```